 In your third year there are a few important events that you need to pay attention to.
-This document aims to describe: the course list, finding a bachelor assignment and requesting approval and applying for the bachelor exam.
+This document aims to describe: the course list, finding a bachelor assignment and requesting approval and applying for the bachelor exam (graduation).

 Once you have decided which master's programme you wish to continue with (usually before the end of your second year), make an appointment with the contact person for that programme (can be found online) to discuss the compulsory and optional subjects for your third year of AT.
 Don’t just assume that the subjects listed in the ‘route to master programmes’-document are still correct.
 Contact person details can be found in the master requirements matrix.

-Make a plan for your third year which includes the modules that are required for the admission of your master's of your choice and the bachelor assignment.
-If you have EC’s left, you can fill those in with minor or other modules or courses that complement the rest of your AT curriculum.
+Make a plan for your third year which includes the modules that are required for the admission to your master's of your choice and the bachelor assignment.
+If you have EC’s left, you can fill those in with minors or other modules or courses that complement the rest of your AT curriculum.
+You could also see if you like any of the courses in the admission matrices for other masters.
 Please note that your third year programme needs to be approved by the Examination Board before you are able to start with the third year.
-In principle, it is not allowed to take first year modules in your third year.
-The exception to this rule is that you are allowed to take a first year module if this is part of the admission requirements of your master's programme.
-Overlap between the modules of your choice and previous taken modules isn't allowed.
+In principle, it is not allowed to take first year modules from another bachelor's programme in your third year of AT.
+The exception to this rule is that you can take a first year module if this is part of the admission requirements of your master's programme.
+Overlap in content between the modules of your choice and previously taken modules isn't allowed.